jsdelivr/globalping-cli/README.md

 Avg: 7.359 ms
 ```

-#### Continuous non-stop measurements
+#### Run continuous non-stop measurements

 > [!IMPORTANT]
-> Currently this feature is limited to the ping command
+> Currently, this feature is limited to the ping command.

-You can use the `--infinite` flag to continuously ping a host, just like on Linux or MacOS.
-Note that while it looks like a single measurement, in actuality its multiple measurements from the same probes combined into a single output.
+Use the `--infinite` flag to continuously ping a host, just like on Linux or MacOS.
+Although it appears as a single measurement, the Globalping API combines multiple measurements from the same probes into one output.
+As a result, the test will stop once you reach your [test limit](https://github.com/jsdelivr/globalping?tab=readme-ov-file#limits--wip).

-This means that eventually you will run out of credits and the test will stop.
+> [!TIP]
+> Stop the infinite ping by pressing CTRL+C on your keyboard.

+Here's an example of running an infinite ping from a single probe:

 ```bash
 globalping ping cdn.jsdelivr.net from Europe --infinite